eLearningHub/quarto-phd-slides/presentation-01/presentation-01.md

 ## Post-PhD Employment
 - The struggle to transition from academia to industry.
-- **Statistic**: PhD holders often struggle to secure non-academic jobs, with many positions requiring skills not covered in PhD programs.
+- **Statistic**: PhD holders often struggle to secure non-academic jobs, with many positions requiring skills not covered in PhD programs [@Economist2010].

 # The Psychological Toll